mikch06/ICT-Wiki/pages/Centos-filesystem-operations.md

 Check new disk:
 <pre>fdisk -l /dev/sdb</pre>

+# Quick new disk
-### Create new disk of physical volume if you see it with 'fdisk -l'
+## Create new disk of physical volume if you see it with 'fdisk -l'

     pvcreate /dev/sdb